Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 Measles is caused by a highly contagious virus that's airborne and spreads easily when an infected person breathes, sneezes or coughs.
 It is preventable through vaccines, and has been considered eliminated from the U.S. since 2000.

-There are a total of 742 cases across 35 counties, most of them in West Texas, state health officials said Friday.
+There were a total of 742 cases across 35 counties, most of them in West Texas, state health officials said Friday.

 Throughout the outbreak, 94 people have been hospitalized.